-He is a generalist with high competences in various fields such as structures, hydraulic schemes and energy, geotechnics and tunnelling, transportation infrastructures and systems, management, legal and economical aspects as well as environmental issues.
+They are generalists with high competences in various fields such as structures, hydraulic schemes and energy, geotechnics and tunnelling, transportation infrastructures and systems, management, legal and economical aspects, as well as environmental issues.
 Civil engineers work in multidisciplinary and very often multicultural teams.

-  The two-year master’s program in civil engineering will give the students the required knowledge to face a big challenge: create the necessary infrastructures for economic prosperity, hence guaranteeing the whole population an adequate standard of living.
+This two-year Master’s program gives the students the required knowledge to face a big challenge: create the necessary infrastructures for economic prosperity, hence guaranteeing the whole population an adequate standard of living.

-  An EPFL Master of Science in Civil Engineering will lead the young graduate to a stimulating career in an engineering consulting firm, a construction company or a government agency, or allow him/her to open his/her own civil engineering consulting firm.
+An EPFL Master of Science in Civil engineering leads the young graduates to a stimulating career in an engineering consulting firm, a construction company or a government agency, or allows them to open their own civil engineering consulting firm.

 Simplified study plan

 Please note that the information regarding programs’ structure as well as the simplified study plans may be subject to change and that they are not legally binding.
 Only the official regulations and study plans are binding.

 EPFL Bachelor’s degree in Civil engineering, or from another institution with excellent academic records.